20/10/2020 Guidance Update: All areas remain open for business.

-The message we want to get out to all our customers is a positive one - from the 1st of May 2020 audiology services was listed as an essential service by the government and our healthcare services have now resumed and are available to you now locally and at your convenience.
+From the 1st of May 2020, audiology services were listed as an essential service by the government and our healthcare services have now resumed and are available to you now locally and at your convenience.
 This replaces the previous public health guidelines of our industry, stated on the 9th of April 2020.

 The aim of this article is to provide you with the correct information on how we have adapted our services in both our clinics and home visits.
 We are working entirely within the current audiology government guidelines and receiving joint support and advice from the UK's audiology professional bodies below.